-1. The axes of stepped drums from the Hahn’s machine, which are used for entering of the numbers, are not anymore set by pulling upwards (which requires a great precision), but by means of rotating dials, with inscribed digits from 0 to 9 over their periphery.
+1. The axes of stepped drums from Hahn’s machine, which are used for entering numbers, are not anymore set by pulling upwards (which requires great precision), but by means of rotating dials, with inscribed digits from 0 to 9 over their periphery.

 3. In the mechanism of the machine is included a bell, which rings in case of overflow during the adding or negative result during the subtraction (if the operator tried to subtract a larger number from a smaller one).

 While still working on his machine, on 22 May 1783, Müller wrote a letter to his schoolmate and friend Georg Christoph Lichtenberg (1742-1799), in which he described his invention and set forth his plans.
 He intended to make a profit from the machine and informed Lichtenberg about his intention to make another copy of it, as soon as the first one was ready.
 He also wanted to build a couple of simpler calculating machines for addition and subtraction only and hoped to sell his machines in England and Russia.
-Later on however the Grand Duke of Hesse-Darmstadt Ludwig I, bought the first machine for 4000 Gulden, and incorporated it in his collection of scientific instruments.
+Later on, however, the Grand Duke of Hesse-Darmstadt Ludwig I, bought the first machine for 4000 Gulden and incorporated it into his collection of scientific instruments.

 A replica of the calculating machine of Müller from 1784